Case Study

 Designing without fixed rules requires strong product judgment.

-In evolving domains, product decisions must balance correctness, usability, and future adaptability.
+In evolving domains, product decisions must balance correctness, usability, trust, and future adaptability at the same time.

 Regulatory alignment is a core product concern.